michaelb/sniprun/README.md

  :SnipTerminate
 ```

-(This command also takes cares of cleaning up the build directory used by sniprun)
+(This command also takes cares of cleaning up the build directory used by sniprun, and if SnipRun crashes because of something unexpected, resets it)

 Alternatively, exit Neovim.